 Norway is the Guest of Honour of the Book Fair in Warsaw 2022

-Norway will be the Guest of Honour at the Book Fair in Warsaw on 26 – 29 May 2022.
-The book fair takes place at the Palace of Culture and is the most important book fair in Poland.
+Norway was the Guest of Honour at the Book Fair in Warsaw on 26 – 29 May 2022.
+The book fair took place at the Palace of Culture and is the most important book fair in Poland.
+According to estimates, the Fair was visited by approximately 90,000 people, a new record.

-The Guest of Honour project is organized by NORLA in close cooperation with the Royal Norwegian Embassy in Warsaw.
+The Guest of Honour project was organized by NORLA in close cooperation with the Royal Norwegian Embassy in Warsaw.

 Extensive Norwegian program at the Book Fair in Warsaw 2022